Princes Street, Dunedin: The Exchange

-The Exchange, on Princes Street 400 metres south of The Octagon, was the original financial heart of the city, but the CBD has drifted north to its current location on George Street.
-Princes Street still contains many of the city's older and more stately business properties, particularly in the few blocks from The Exchange south.
-This area is also the lowest part of the street, as it descends from the remains of Bell Hill.
-Now several hundred metres inland from the edge of the Otago Harbour, this was the site of the original landing place of settlers from the two ships which brought the Otago Association's settlers to Dunedin, and was the site of the homes and offices of the city's founder, Captain William Cargill and chief surveyor Charles Kettle.
+The Exchange, 400 metres south of The Octagon and extending for one block on either side of Princes Street, was the original financial heart of the city, but the CBD has drifted north to its current location on George Street.
+This area is the lowest part of the street, as it descends from the remains of Bell Hill.
+Now several hundred metres inland from the edge of the Otago Harbour, this was the site of the original landing place of settlers from the two ships which brought the Otago Association's settlers to Dunedin.
 The two ships, the John Wickliffe and the Philip Laing, arrived in early 1848.
 As they could not negotiate the harbour, they set anchor at the Otago Heads.
 Settlers from the ships travelled by smaller rowing boat from there to Dunedin.
 Massive reclamation of the area led to the creation of a wide strip of land, since occupied by commercial premises, warehousing, and the main rail line.
-The original nature of the site is reflected in the names of Jetty Street and Water Street, both of which cross Princes Street close to the Exchange.
 This part of Princes Street was at one point the location of a bridge across a small stream, the Toitu Stream, now diverted underground.
 A spring which fed the stream is still used as the source of water for Speight's Brewery, which is located 200 metres to the northwest on Rattray Street.